COVID-19 Updates and Resources

 - Interlibrary Loans

 You may continue to request articles and book chapters through our Interlibrary Loan (ILL) service page and through the Interlibrary Loan Request forms generated from OneSearch records of the item(s) you wish to request.
-Book requests are cancelled until further notice.
-However, you may continue to place book chapter requests for books published in electronic format by using our Book Chapter Request form.
-Please note that due to current changes to the availability of interlibrary loan services in partner libraries, article and book chapter requests may take longer to process.
-If you have any questions about interlibrary loan requests please email us at: firstname.lastname@example.org
+Book requests are available for faculty and staff only.
+Please note that due to current changes to the availability of interlibrary loan services in partner libraries, some requests may take longer to process.
+If you have any questions about interlibrary loan requests please email us at: email@example.com.

 - Intrasystem Loans

-Effective Monday, July 20, intrasystem loans will resume.
-About 40% of the physical collection at UH-Mānoa’s Hamilton Library is currently available on HathiTrust.
+You may continue to place intrasystem loan requests.
+However, about 40% of the physical collection at UH-Mānoa’s Hamilton Library is currently available on HathiTrust.
 HathiTrust is a digital library that offers free access to millions of digital books.
 If a digital copy of the requested book is available on HathiTrust, you will be sent a link to access it online.
-If a digital copy of the requested book is not available on HathiTrust, then the print version will be sent to you to pick up.
+If a digital copy of the requested book is not available on HathiTrust, then the print version will be sent for you to pick up.
 To read more about using HathiTrust, go here.

 Get Help from a Librarian